PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-09 09:35:45
+Last updated: 2024-04-09 09:36:18
-Random Quote: I think mothers and fathers made up the gods because they wanted their children to sleep through the night.  -  Davos Seaworth
+Random Quote: We've discussed this, mornings are for coffee and contemplation. - Jim Hopper